 If you love spending time outdoors, there are so many beautiful places in Japan that it is very hard to find time to visit the same location more than once.
 Camping under Mount Fuji at the incredible campsite at Lake Motosu might be one of the exceptions.
 Pretty everyone knows that visiting Mount Fuji while traveling in Japan is a must, but hardly anyone is aware that camping under Japan’s most iconic peak is probably the best way to enjoy its magic.
 Let me share the details of this amazing campsite under Mount Fuji and why campervan travel in Japan is simply awesome.

-Camping under Mount Fuji Lake Motosu
+1. Camping under Mount Fuji at Lake Motosu

 The Kouan Camping Ground is situated in Yamanashi Prefecture on the northern side of Lake Motosu (本栖湖), which is one of the Five Fuji Lakes – the most remote and mostly undeveloped.
 Apart from a few campsites around its shores and a handful of local restaurants, you will find nothing but nature around Lake Motosu and in cloudless weather a very starry sky at night.